 I’ll start with the guacamole.
 It is very fresh and made the way I do it, with nice chunks of avocado, onions, and cilantro.
 The first time I thought it was good but needed a bit of acid.
 A week later the acid balance was better but it was a bit under-salted.
 The house-made chips are not that great; sometimes they can be soggy/oily, others a bit under-salted.

-Brunch is served Saturdays and Sundays from 11 – 3pm.
-There is also a mid-day menu from 3:00-6:00 every day, and from 3:00 to close Tuesdays with $3.00 beers, and .50 off tacos, and .50 off beer.
-The beer choice is fair – Pacifico, Negra Modelo, Modelo Esp, etc. A rotating draft is also available. ¿Por Qué No? also offers margaritas and other Mexican cocktails for $6 and up.
+Brunch is served Saturdays and Sundays from 11 – 3 pm.
+There is also a happy hour menu from 3:00-6:00 every day, and from 3:00 to close Taco Tuesdays with discounts on popular items.
+The beer choice is fair – Pacifico, Negra Modelo, Modelo Especial, etc. A rotating draft is also available. ¿Por Qué No? offers margaritas and other Mexican cocktails for $7 and up.

 Several non-alcohol drinks are available outside of the usual sodas and beer.
 They seem to change depending on the weather, but recent options included a very fresh refreshing watermelon drink and prickly pear juice ($3).

 While the food here definitely satisfies, it can be inconsistent.
-I greatly prefer the Mississippi restaurant over the Hawthorne one, but part of the difference is just the overall vibe.
-Either way, ¿Por Qué No? will continue to be a lunch spot whenever I find myself in the area.
+I greatly prefer the Mississippi restaurant over the Hawthorne one, but most of the difference is just the overall vibe.
+Either way, ¿Por Qué No? will continue to be a favorite lunch spot whenever I find myself in the area.

 - Phone: Mississippi – 503-467-4149 & Hawthorne – 503-954-3138

 - Hours: Monday-Thursday from 11:00 to 10:00, Friday-Sat 11:00 to 10:00, *Brunch items 11-3pm.
 Happy hour menu 3-6pm daily & 3 to close on Taco Tuesdays.